 The Commission mandated a transition period until 2016 for phasing in reform actions and allowing feedback on the effectiveness and economic outcome of actions prior to long term implementation.
 Staff will present results from the transition period and recommend adjustments needed moving forward to best meet the overall objectives and principles of Columbia River Fisheries Reform.

 The Commission is the policy-making body for fish and wildlife issues in the state.
 Public testimony before the Commission will be held first thing Friday morning, just after the adoption of temporary rules.
-Persons seeking to testify on issues not on the formal agenda may do so by making arrangements with the ODFW Director’s Office, at least 24 hours in advance of the meeting, by calling 800-720-6339 or 503-947-6044.
+Oregon salmon fishing guides seeking to testify on issues not on the formal agenda may do so by making arrangements with the ODFW Director’s Office, at least 24 hours in advance of the meeting, by calling 800-720-6339 or 503-947-6044.

 Reasonable accommodations will be provided as needed for individuals requesting assistive hearing devices, sign language interpreters or large-print materials.
 Individuals needing these types of accommodations may call the ODFW Director’s Office at 800-720-6339 or 503-947-6044 at least 24 hours in advance of the meeting.